-If you need any assistance in finding TFT test price, call LabsAdvisor at 09811166231.
+If you need any assistance in finding the TFT test price, call LabsAdvisor at 09811166231.
 To get a call back from our customer care team, click on the button below.

-What is a Thyroid Function Test (TFT)?
+What is the Thyroid Test?

 The thyroid is a gland in the human body located in the neck region.
 The thyroid gland produces thyroid hormone which is responsible for converting the food into energy i.e. metabolism of the body.
-The right amount of hormone generated by thyroid gland ensures that all body parts including heart, liver, and kidneys perform their functions well.
+The right amount of hormone generated by the thyroid gland ensures that all body parts including heart, liver, and kidneys perform their functions well.

-Thyroid gland itself is managed by the pituitary gland which is a small gland located at the base of the brain.
+The thyroid gland itself is managed by the pituitary gland which is a small gland located at the base of the brain.
 The pituitary gland produces a hormone called Thyroid Stimulating Hormone (TSH) which governs the functioning of the thyroid gland.

-What are the reasons for Thyroid dysfunction?
+What are the reasons for thyroid dysfunction?

 Anyone can develop thyroid dysfunction and the reasons may not be known.
 It generally impacts Indian women much more than Indian men.
 Middle-aged women are more likely to have it but younger women are also at risk.
 There are broadly four factors which may contribute to thyroid dysfunction:

 - Stress: Some studies have shown that there is a correlation between the stress one takes and the development of thyroid dysfunction.
-Stress leads to the production of cortisol, a hormone, which impacts the production of thyroid stimulating hormone (TSH), which in turn leads to thyroid diseases.
+Stress leads to the production of cortisol, a hormone, which impacts the production of thyroid-stimulating hormone (TSH), which in turn leads to thyroid diseases.

 - Certain foods should be avoided: Some foods like high sugar drinks, sugar substitutes, and fat substitutes may be bad for thyroid function.
 Also, certain vegetables called cruciferous vegetables including cabbage, cauliflower, watercress, and others should be cooked or steamed before eating.
 The raw form of these vegetables contain goitrogens which can impact thyroid function negatively.

-- Vitamin D deficiency: Vitamin D deficiency can have many negative impacts on the body including the impact of the function of thyroid gland.
+- Vitamin D deficiency: Vitamin D deficiency can have many negative impacts on the body including the impact of the function of the thyroid gland.
 Given that vitamin D has many important functions in the body and Indians are facing vitamin D deficiency epidemic, you may want to check your vitamin D levels.

 - Environmental factors: PFCs which are used in water-resistant clothing and non-stick cookware may impact thyroid negatively if the exposure is high.

-What are diseases associated with Thyroid?
+What are the diseases associated with thyroid?

 There are various kinds of diseases that can impact thyroid gland.
 The key diseases are:

 - Overactive thyroid gland: Overproduction of thyroid hormones results in a disorder called hyperthyroidism.
-This condition results in a very fast body metabolism and can have various negative consequences.
+This condition results in very fast body metabolism and can have various negative consequences.
 Covered in detail in the next sections.

 - Underactive thyroid gland: If the thyroid hormone production is lower than normal, hypothyroidism occurs.
 This condition slows down body’s metabolism resulting in increased weight as one of the negative consequences.
 (Covered in detail in a later section).

 - Enlarged thyroid gland: This condition called goiter, can lead to an abnormally shaped thyroid gland.
-The gland may produce too little or too much of thyroid hormones.
+The gland may produce too little or too much thyroid hormones.